Toto-89/First-Pyton-project---Analysis-of-Formula-1-Drivers/README.md

 # Formula 1 Drivers Analysis — 2008 Season

-Simple analysis of drivers’ and constructors’ performance in the 2008 Formula One World Championship, using only the Python Standard Library.
+Analysis of drivers’ and constructors’ performance in the 2008 Formula One World Championship, using only the Python Standard Library.

 ---